launchflow/launchflow/docs/src/app/page.md

 ---
 title: LaunchFlow Docs
-subtitle: Launch websites, APIs, and workers to AWS / GCP with minimal configuration
+subtitle: Launch applications to AWS / GCP with minimal configuration
 ---

-LaunchFlow is an open source command line tool that deploys applications to AWS and GCP with minimal setup.
-All of the deployment options are configured by default, but fully customizable.
+LaunchFlow is an open source command line tool that deploys websites, APIs, and other applications to AWS and GCP.
+All of the deployment options are configured by default, but fully customizable with Python + Terraform.

-Use the Python SDK to define your infrastructure in code, then run `lf deploy` to deploy everything to a dedicated VPC environment in your cloud account.
+Use the Python SDK to define your infrastructure in code, then run lf deploy to deploy your application to a dedicated VPC environment in your cloud account.

-LaunchFlow runs entirely on your local machine and everything is created in your own cloud account.

 ## Get Started